Amazon Connect and Mindful integration guide

 Datastore configuration

 Mindful Datastore allows you to store user data to maintain call context at critical points in an interaction.
-If you intend to use Datastore, you will need to perform the next few steps within the Datastore user interface.
+If you intend to use Datastore, you will need to perform the steps in this section.

 • The set's name and description